 Pain after shoulder surgery

-Mark is a good example of a patient who had extensive shoulder surgery.
+Here is a case history of a patient who came to Caring Medical.
+The patient had extensive shoulder surgery.
 Seemingly, the surgeon tried to “fix” everything he thought was damaged enough to cause pain.
 The surgery went as planned, no complications, and the surgeon accomplished everything he set out to do.
-But Mark came to our office two years after the procedure, still in pain.
+Two years following the surgery the patient came to our office, still in pain.
 How could this be?
 Let’s look exactly what was done.

-In regenerative injection techniques like Hackett-Hemwall dextrose Prolotherapy, Platelet Rich Plasma Therapy or stem cell Prolotherapy, the goal is always to preserve and regenerate these cushions and connective tissues rather than remove them.
+In regenerative injection techniques like Prolotherapy, Platelet Rich Plasma Therapy or Stem Cell Prolotherapy, the goal is always to preserve and regenerate these cushions and connective tissues rather than remove them.
 (See cartilage repair).
 It makes our job here at Caring Medical a little more difficult when treating a patient who has had an extensive procedure, but it is still possible to achieve healing after surgery.
-We do wish that before people sign up for any type of spine or joint surgery, they seek an opinion from an experienced Prolotherapist.
-In many instances, surgery can be avoided all together.

 1. De Giorgi S, Garofalo R, Tafuri S, Cesari E, Rose GD, Castagna A. Can arthroscopic revision surgery for shoulder instability be a fair option?
 Muscles Ligaments Tendons J. 2014 Jul 14;4(2):226-31. eCollection 2014.

 2. Morris BJ, O’Connor DP, Torres D. Risk factors for periprosthetic infection after reverse shoulder arthroplasty.
 J Shoulder Elbow Surg.
 2014 Aug 26. pii: S1058-2746(14)00281-X. doi: 10.1016/j.jse.2014.05.020.
 [Epub ahead of print]